AnantharamanLab/ViWrap/README.md

 - **Using VIBRANT or VirSorter2 to get prophage information**

   If you want to have prophage information in your final results, we will avoid solely using DVF to identify viruses.
-You can use "vb", ''vs", "vb-vs" (default), or "vb-vs-dvf" identification methods to get final results that will include prophage information.
+You can use "vb", ''vs", "vb-vs", "genomad" (default), or "vb-vs-dvf" identification methods to get final results that will include prophage information.

 - **Using "run_wo_reads" will only provide viral scaffold results**